nuxeo-sandbox/nuxeo-webpage-archiver/README.md

   * _Output_: A blob, the PDF corresponding to the webpage
   * _Parameters_:
     * `commandLine`: Optional.
       * The command line (XML contribution in your Studio project).
-See the default command lines for an example of use
+See the default command lines for an example of use.
+You can declare your own command line, with more or less parameters, depending on the exact rendition you want to have (see [Command Line Contributions](command-line-contributions).
       * If not passed and `cookieJar` is èmpty, the default "wkhtmlToPdf" command line is used.
       * If not passed and `cookieJar` is èmpty, the default "wkhtmlToPdf-authenticated" command line is used.
     * `url`: Required.
 The url to use.
 Full URL with protocol, required